robbchar/corefx/Branching-Guide.md

  * Release branches snapped from master.
  * Do not submit pull requests to these branches
  * Fixes here do not flow to follow-up releases
- * Generally, fixes needing to make it in to a release will go in to master and get cherry-picked to the release branch.
+ * Generally, fixes after a snap needing to make it in to a release will go in to master and get cherry-picked to the release branch.

 * **dev/[name]**
  * Features (aka topics) under active development by more than one developer.